DAF201/LIE/README.md

 # LIE
 ~~for C or C++ on linux environment~~

-for C++ only, I gave up C part it is too annoying
+for C++ only, I gave up C part it is too annoying.

+Now the thread will not start once created, you need to call start to start the thread.

+Also providing get result, pause, resume, and terminate.

 ## how to use
 ```c++